rf20008/TheDiscordMathProblemBotRepo2/README.md

 # If you run into issues
 If you run into any issues create an issue or DM me (ay136416#2707)).

-# Contribute / Feature Requests
+# Contribute to my repo!

 Open a pull request or DM me!